wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/cluster.rst

 key
 ^^^

 Defines the key used to encrypt the communication between the nodes.
 This key must be 32 characters long.
-Refer to the :doc:`Wazuh cluster manual <../../manager/wazuh-cluster>` for information on how to generate a key.
+Refer to the :ref:`deploy_wazuh_cluster` for information on how to generate a key.

 .. note::
 	This key must be the same for all of the nodes of the cluster.